spurs v ipswich town match reports

 21.12.1985 Ipswich came to White Hart Lane one place off the bottom and left in a worse position after a 2-0 Spurs win.

 Clive Allen's 20th minute opener came from a cute Hoddle pass that opened space for the prolific scorer to lob over Cooper's head.
-Hoddle headed home a second shortly after, going in low to convert Falco's header down from a cross by Chris Waddle.
+Hoddle headed home a second shortly after, going in low to convert Falco's header down from a cross by Chris Waddle in the 59th minute.

 Teams :